jamesm224/ProSynTaxDB-workflow/README.md

 - "classified_kaiju_read_output/*_names.out":
   - Output from rule "kaiju_name", which runs the Kaiju command ```kaiju-addTaxonNames``` to add full taxon path to read name
   - Columns: read status, read name, taxon_id, full taxon

-## Example Use Case Walkthrough
-An example of this pipeline walkthrough is located here: [Example ALOHA Analysis](docs/ALOHA_Use_Case.ipynb).